Medium: Clay, pigment

 Accession Number: 07.447.505

-Catalogue Description: Pottery figurine of a woman.
+Catalogue Description: Terracotta figurine of a woman.
 Small head, with beak-like face, on long neck, expanding to shoulders.
 Rather long breasts.
 Waist gracefully curving into uplifted arms with hands turned in and pointed; thumbs detached; fingers, separated by sharp grooves on both sides, and graded in length naturalistically; wrists and elbows not indicated.
 Legs without feet, peg-shaped, their separation indicated by extremely shallow groove.
 Proportions rather natural.
 "Steatopygy" pronounced; torso flat.
 Fine brownish pottery, painted red on body, black, very thickly laid on, on hair; whitish, indicating cloth, from hips down; blackened near "feet" in front.
 Very fine specimen.
 Condition: Lacking both thumbs, finger-tips of right hand.
 Right arm repaired at elbow.
 Lower part repaired above knees.
 White painting almost entirely gone.
 Much of "hair" lost.
 Seemingly some repainting on torso.